just-the-docs/just-the-docs/docs/sim-rules.md

 ### Interceptors:
 1. If you are using an grenade interceptor that is intercepting munitions through objects we will grief it and you.
 2. You must utilize checks to ensure your interceptor does not intercept vehicles, such as planes.
 Ask, and you shall receive the code snippet.
-3. We prefer if Interceptors are Sensor based as opposed to using VolumeDetect., the reason being to cut down on Collision Events.
+3. We prefer if Interceptors are Sensor based as opposed to using VolumeDetect, the reason being to cut down on Collision Events.

 ### Artillery:
 1. Artillery may not auto-target avatars or objects.
 2. Artillery may not utilize seeking munitions.
-3. Artillery must have an operator within 10 meters, or a visible and built upon upgrade that allows it to fire and reload automatically.
+3. Artillery must have an operator within 10 meters, a visible and built upon upgrade that allows it to fire and reload automatically, or the remote operator must sacrifice something significant from their loadout in order to use the system.
+For example, our artillery pack requires the sacrifice of both a pack slot and a 2nd layer offhand slot, and while it can fire remotely, it does not seek targets on its own, nor does it fire on its own.
+You can just act as your own spotter, so to speak.
+Chaos OIC has final say on what constitutes a significant sacrifice.

 ### Teleporters:
 1. All Teleporters must have a SOLID hitbox of AT LEAST 1m x 1m x 1m